CommitToTheBit/committothebit.github.io/_posts/2025-09-30-systems-surprise-systems-suspense-and-eating-shit-at-mess-adventures.md

 Examples of systems surprise include can range from the genre-shattering swings taken by games like *Fez* and *Inscryption*, right down to staples like mimic chests and dreaded second healthbars.

 ![Desktop View](/assets/img/posts/2025-11-05-systems-surprise.png)
-*<strong>Systems Surprise</strong> Systems surprise has a shearing effect on mental .
-By contrast, content surprise is only: it might add*
+*<strong>Systems Surprise</strong> Systems surprise has a shearing effect on a mental model.
+It fundamentally.
+By contrast, content surprise is only additive: it might add*

 Suspense, on the other hand, is a matter of *fidelity*: the player's confidence is in the shape of their mental model.
 Where the boundary is solid, the player believes they understand a game's rules; where it is fuzzy and ill-defined, they are able to arrive at several such (contradictory) possibilities.
 In these terms, <strong>systems suspense</strong> is *the state in which the player is actively and excitedly aware of a ill-defined edge to their mental model of the game*.